AbRahman-ra/psql-notes/README.md

 ## [Course Link](https://youtu.be/qw--VYLpxG4)

-## Notes
+---

-### Getting Started
+## Getting Started

+**Note that the installation for Windows & MAC users is mentioned in the course.
+You can access it from the official documentations for PostgreSQL & pgAdmin4.
+I will explain the installation for the linux users here**

-Install PostgreSQL & pgAdmin4 using the following script (For Debian - MX Linux XFCE)
+1. Install PostgreSQL & pgAdmin4 using the following script (For Debian)

 ```bash
 apt install postgresql
 ```

-Then install pgAdmin using the following scipt
+2. Then install pgAdmin using the following scipt

 ```bash
 # Setup the repository